joshamilton/argonaut/README.md

 maca_jans_ont,SRR11191910.fastq.gz,,TRUE
 ```

-If more than one read input type is available, prepare a second and/or third samplesheet with your other input data as follows:
+If more than one read input type is available, prepare a second (and third) samplesheet with your other input data as follows:

 `illumina_samplesheet.csv`: